 Check for hotel availability in Toronto

 4. Royal Ontario Museum

-The Royal Ontario Museum ( the ROM), one of the world’s leading museums of natural history and world cultures, turned 100 in March 2014 and is marking the milestone birthday with a year-long celebration of special events and activities.
-With over 30 galleries, the ROM has engaging permanent and temporary exhibits including the Age of Dinosaurs, the Gallery of Biodiversity, the Age of Mammals, and the Gallery of Egypt.
-The recently opened and temporary exhibit, the Forbidden City, features national treasures from Beijing Palace Museum that visitors can see on display as they travel through the private quarters of the emperor.
+The Royal Ontario Museum (the ROM), one of the world’s leading museums of natural history and world cultures, features over 30 galleries, engaging permanent and temporary exhibits including the Age of Dinosaurs, the Gallery of Biodiversity, the Age of Mammals, and the Gallery of Egypt.
 The museum has a number of family-friendly elements including the hands-on CIBC Discovery Gallery, as well as ROMkids which has extensive family programming such as drop-in programs, weekend family activities, and sleepovers.

 3. The Ferry and Toronto Islands

 During the warm weather months, an excursion to the Toronto Islands via the Toronto Island Ferry is an excellent way to get a postcard view of the city’s skyline from the harbor.
 Most of the action is on Centre Island where visitors can bike, kayak, enjoy the beach, or picnic in the park.
 Centreville Amusement Park and Far Enough Farm are only open during the summer months but are great for families with children under the age of ten.
 Centreville has more than 30 pint-sized rides and attractions and visitors pay for rides rather than entry into the park.